Greece

 The EU has a common set of visa rules which apply to short stays (up to 90 days in any 180-day period) and for transit through international transit areas of airports in the Schengen area.
 The Schengen area applies to 29 European countries including Greece.

-Key note; it is expected in early 2025 all non-EU citizens (UK, US etc) will need an ETIAS authorisation from the European Travel Information and Authorisation System.
-This will be required if entering any country in the EU.
-It’s just a pre-screening check and can be obtained via Travel Europe .
-The cost is expected to be £6/€7/$8 but will be free to those under 18 or over 70 and will be valid for three years.
+The cost is expected to be £6 / €7 / $8 but will be free to those under 18 or over 70 and will be valid for three years.
 This info is subject to change so please check for updates via the ETIAS website.

 Flight Arrival Information

-This trip was a London Luton flight to Athens International with Ryanair found initially through our favourite holiday search engine Skyscanner but was booked directly with the airline.
-You can book via Skyscanner but as we have accounts with multiple airlines our personal details ie Passport, address etc is already pre-loaded.
+Our trip to Greece was a London Luton flight to Athens International with Ryanair found initially through our preferred holiday search engine Skyscanner but was booked directly with the airline.

-Flight costs were £300/€360/$389 per person but this included seat selection and one 20kg checked luggage.
-Cheaper flights of circa £200/€240/$259 are available if choosing an early morning/later night flight or if you’re flexible on departure/arrivals airports.
+Cheaper flights of circa £200 / €240 / $259 are available if choosing an early morning or later night flight or if you’re flexible on departure/arrivals airports.

 Trip Information